 - The Right Way to Monetize an Audience (With Lessons From Wait But Why)

 11. Start a pet business

 The pet industry is ripe with opportunity for all kinds of small business ideas.
-And it’s an industry worth nearly $100 billion, so it’s an easy one to get started in, with guaranteed demand.
+And it’s an industry worth more than $100 billion, so there’s plenty of demand.
 Your pet business could be product- or service-based—selling accessories, food, or toys, or offering grooming, walking, or training expertise.

 Perkie Prints makes personalized printed pet products—everything from apparel to framed prints, plus fun projects in between.

 On the service side of things, Let the Dog Out offers dog walking and “bathroom breaks” to its customers.